THE GOLDEN TEAPOT

 1940 – 1950’s

 In the heightened atmosphere of 1940, with the U.K. facing sustained bombing, a wave of “Haw-Haw rumours,” swept the country.
-One story relating to the teapot captured the public’s imagination so much that it became part of the local folklore as mentioned by, Tomás Ó Canainn in his partly autobiographical novel, “Home to Derry”,
+One story relating to the teapot captured the public’s imagination so much that it became part of the local folklore.
+Tomás Ó Canainn mentioned it in his partly autobiographical novel, “Home to Derry”,

 Billy McKeever pictured alongside the van – with the famous Golden Teapot brand on its door – belonging to McCullagh’s tea importers.
 [Photo courtesy of Brendan McKeever]